sraorao/snakemake_code_clinic/README.md

 ```
 $ snakemake --snakefile Snakefile_3rules.smk
 ```
-### `Snakefile_wildcards`
+### `Snakefile_wildcards.smk`
 This file introduces the concept of wildcards.
 When you have many input files with a consist naming pattern and you want the same tasks done on them, a workflow management software like Snakemake makes your job much easier.
 We created some files in the `data_files/` folder earlier (the `generate_data_files` rule in `Snakefile`) which will be used as input for this workflow.
-The aim is to take each of the 10 txt files in
+The aim is to take each of the 10 text files and edit them and save them in `edited_files/`.
  Run this file as follows:
 ```
 $ snakemake --snakefile Snakefile_wildcards.smk
 ```
+See if you can make the `input` for rule `all` more concise by using the `expand()` function.

+Now, read the TODO section and see if you can write two more rules following the instructions in the Snakefile and modify `input` for rule `all` accordingly.
+A possible solution for this can be seen in the `Snakefile_wildcards_solution.smk` file.